 How to Combat Retinol Side Effects

 So what do you do if you’ve overdone it with retinol?
 Step one: don’t panic.
 Stop using the retinol and avoid any other skincare products that might aggravate your skin, like acids and exfoliators.
 Be mindful that anything you do use on your skin now has the ability to penetrate much deeper than usual, so try and avoid anything fragranced and look for calming products and ingredients like aloe and cica.
 Cica balms have been used for centuries to treat burns, cuts, irritation, and redness, so they're perfect at calming and soothing sensitized and irritated skin.

-Retinol also makes your skin way more sensitive to UV rays, so it’s important to wear an SPF 50 daily, and try to keep your skin out of the sun as much as possible while it heals.
+Retinol also makes your skin way more sensitive to UV rays, so it’s important to wear an SPF 50 daily and try to keep your skin out of the sun as much as possible while it heals.

-As for makeup, try to avoid applying it until pain and redness has reduced.
+As for makeup, try to avoid applying it until pain and redness have reduced.
 When it comes to foundation and concealer, look for products with a silicone base, as they won't penetrate or react with the skin at a deeper level.

 If you’ve had an adverse reaction to retinol before, it’s important to give your skin a break—but don’t completely eliminate the ingredient.
-When it’s time to reintroduce a retinol into your routine, consider starting with a lower-strength product and building up the potency (and your tolerance) gradually over time.
+When it’s time to reintroduce retinol into your routine, consider starting with a lower-strength product and building up the potency (and your tolerance) gradually over time.
 A good starting point is 0.3 percent retinol.
 Only use it twice a week at first, and slowly build your tolerance over time.
-You only need a thin layer (a dime sized blob is enough if you’re just treating your face) and avoid any sensitive areas like your eyes and lips, as well as the creases around the sides of your nose as product can tend to gather here and can worsen flaking.
+You only need a thin layer (a dime-sized blob is enough if you’re just treating your face) and avoid any sensitive areas like your eyes and lips, as well as the creases around the sides of your nose as the product can tend to gather here and can worsen flaking.